wangtianrui/VocalStory/README.md

 -  ⏳ Try different voice combinations using `generate_audio_samples.py` and update the `kokoro_voice_map.json` to use better voices.
 -  ⏳ Add extended pause when chapters end once chapter recognition is in place.
 -  ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
 Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
+-  ✅ Add support for the these output formats: AAC, M4A, MP3, WAV, OPUS, FLAC, PCM, M4B.
 -  ✅ Add support for using calibre to extract the text and metadata for better formatting and wider compatibility.
 -  ✅ Add artwork and chapters, and convert audiobooks to M4B format for better compatibility.
 -  ✅ Give option to the user for selecting the audio generation format.